cesar-rocha/cesar-rocha/README.md

 ## 🧭 Research Interests

 I investigate how small-scale physical processes in the ocean impact the global climate.
-My approach combines methods from applied mathematics and theoretical physics, and involves building theoretical and numerical models to understand fundamental physical phenomena.
+My approach combines methods from applied mathematics and theoretical physics, and involves building theoretical and numerical models as well as analyzing ocean observations to understand fundamental physical phenomena.

 - Ocean turbulence & mixing
 - Internal waves & mesoscale dynamics